alexkorsky/CarND-Traffic-Sign-Classifier-Project/README.md

 After only 30 EPOCHs we had

 Training Accuracy = 0.996

 Validation Accuracy = 0.953

 Test Accuracy = 0.0.933

-I run 45 EPOCHs once and I saw that the result have improved but kept the  number at 30 to save GPU time
+I run 45 EPOCHs once and I saw that the results have improved but kept the  number at 30 to save GPU time

-With 30 EPOCHs I saw  validation accuracy was still growing.
-Usually it is a good idea to so an early stop when validation accracy stops improving.
+With 30 EPOCHs I saw  the validation accuracy was still growing.
+Usually it is a good idea to do an early stop when the validation accuracy stops improving.